FactomProject/FactomDocs/factomDataStructureDetails.md

 3. Convert the above value from base 256 to base 58.
 Use standard Bitcoin base58 encoding to display the number.
   * `EC1m9mouvUQeEidmqpUYpYtXg8fvTYi6GNHaKg8KMLbdMBrFfmUa`

-Entry Credit addresses will range between `EC1m9mouvUQeEidmqpUYpYtXg8fvTYi6GNHaKg8KMLbdMBrFfmUa` and `EC3htx3MxKqKTrTMYj4ApWD8T3nYBCQw99veRvH1FLFdjgN6GuNK`
+Entry Credit addresses will range between `EC1m9mouvUQeEidmqpUYpYtXg8fvTYi6GNHaKg8KMLbdMBrFfmUa` and `EC3htx3MxKqKTrTMYj4ApWD8T3nYBCQw99veRvH1FLFdjgN6GuNK` representing all zeros and all ones.

 #### Private Keys